-How often is an act of violence is described by reporters at 'senseless', 'unpredictable', and an act that 'no one could have seen coming'.
-Yet when you do a little digging into the criminals history, their actions were quite predictable indeed.
-No one likes to feel that they could have seen something coming because that would mean that they could have done something about it.
-Prediction means responsibility.
-But that doesn't change the truth about violence- it often comes with signals that precede it and that can be picked up on if you're paying attention.
+How often is an act of violence described by reporters at 'senseless', 'unpredictable', and an act that 'no one could have seen coming'.
+De Becker says that when you do a little digging into the criminals history, their actions are usually very predictable.
+People often deny they could have predicted something bad because that would mean they could have done something about it.
+But the truth about violence is that it often comes with signals that precede it.
+Those signals can be picked up on if you're paying attention.

 Forced Teaming is when someone tries to make you feel like you're in the 'same boat' as them, giving you the feeling that you should help each other.
-Sharing a predicament like waiting for the bus, being stuck in an elevator, or stuck in a line for example.
+Sharing a predicament like waiting for the bus, being stuck in an elevator, or stuck in line for example.
 These situations seem to be coincidences when they are actually intentional and designed to elicit trust.

 The detectable signal of forced teaming is the projection of a shared purpose or experience where none really exists: saying things like "both of us"; "we're some team"; "how are we going to handle this?"; "now we're in trouble", etc.

 A woman and a man are waiting for a bus that's late.
 It's cold, rainy, and dark.
 The man strikes up a conversation with the woman using phrases like "how are we going to get home now?"
 Eventually he calls a friend for a ride and offers to take the woman home too.
-But it was indeed planned out the entire time.

 "The best cons make the victim want to participate" -Gavin De Becker